github/safe-settings/README.md

 `Safe-settings`– an app to manage policy-as-code and apply repository settings to repositories across an organization.

-It is loosely based on [Settings Probot](https://github.com/probot/settings) GitHub App.
-However, it differs from the original probot settings app in several important ways:

 1. In `safe-settings` all the settings are stored centrally in an `admin` repo within the organization.
+This is important.
+Unlike [Settings Probot](https://github.com/probot/settings), the settings files cannot be in individual repositories.
 1. There are 3 levels at which the settings could be managed:
    1. Org-level settings are defined in `.github/settings.yml`
-   1. The org-level settings could be overridden at a  `suborg` level.
+   1. `Suborg` level settings.
 A `suborg` is an arbitrary collection of repos belonging to projects, business units, or teams.
-The `suborg`settings reside in the `.github/suborgs`folder.
+The `suborg`settings reside in a yaml file for each `suborg` in the `.github/suborgs`folder.
-   1. Lastly, we could override settings for individual repos by creating a repo specific yaml in `.github/repos`folder
+   1. `Repo` level settings.
+They reside in a repo specific yaml in `.github/repos`folder
-1. `Safe-settings` explicitly looks in the `admin` repo in the organization for the settings files.
-The `admin` repo should be a restricted repository with `branch protections` and `codeowners` .
-1. To address the scalability concerns for large organizations having thousands of repos, it is recommended to break the settings into org-level, suborg-level, and repo-level units.
-This will allow different teams to be define and manage policies for their specific projects or business units.
+1. It is recommended to break the settings into org-level, suborg-level, and repo-level units.
+This will allow different teams to be define and manage policies for their specific projects or business units.With `CODEOWNERS`, this will allow different people to be responsible for approving changes in different projects.

+**Note:** The settings file must have a `.yml`extension only. `.yaml` extension is ignored, for now.

 ## How it works

 ### Events
-The App listens to the following webhook events and does the following:
+The App listens to the following webhook events:

 - **push**: If the settings are created or modified, that is, if  push happens in the `default` branch of the `admin` repo and the file added or changed is `.github/settings.yml` or `.github/repos/*.yml`or `.github/suborgs/*.yml`, then the settings would be applied either globally to all the repos, or specific repos.
 For each repo, the settings that is actually applied depend on the default settings for the org, overlayed with settings for the suborg that the repo belongs to, overlayed with the settings for that specific repo.